riskportal/network-tutorial/docs/8_parameters.md

 ---

-For a complete interactive example showing how these parameters fit into a full RISK analysis workflow, see `quickstart.ipynb` in the root of this repository.
+For a complete interactive example showing how these parameters fit into a full RISK analysis workflow, see [quickstart.html](quickstart.html) or download the interactive version as [quickstart.ipynb](quickstart.ipynb).